Key Takeaway

 Student Athletes and Body Composition

-Some college students use peptide therapy not for dramatic weight loss but for body composition optimization.
+Some college students use peptide therapy not for dramatic weight loss but for body composition improvement.
 Student athletes or recreational lifters may benefit from peptides that support recovery and lean muscle maintenance during calorie restriction.
 This should always be done under medical supervision and in compliance with any NCAA or athletic conference rules.

 Getting Started as a Student